message/iata/WF.md

 - This does not apply to passengers younger than 11 years.
 3. Passengers traveling to Noumea (NOU) must register before departure at <a href="https://tinyurl.com/4t5hl4zv">https://tinyurl.com/4t5hl4zv</a>.
 4. Passengers traveling to Wallis Isl.
 (WLS) and Futuna Isl.
 (FUT) must register with the Authorities before departure at <a href="mailto:cov@wallis-et-futuna.pref.gouv.fr">cov@wallis-et-futuna.pref.gouv.fr</a>.
-5. Passengers are subject to quarantine for up to 14 days.
+5. Passengers are subject to quarantine for 7 or 14 days.
 6. Airline crew are subject to medical screening.